9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)

 The validation is solid.
 It validates against XSD schemas and highlights errors with clear descriptions.
 The error list panel shows all issues in a sortable table, making it easy to work through problems one at a time.
 For a free tool, the validation experience is comparable to what you'd find in commercial editors.

 XML Notepad is lightweight, installs quickly, and uses minimal system resources.
 The interface looks clean and modern enough, and the tool is actively maintained on GitHub by Microsoft.
-If you need a dedicated XML editor on Windows that's simple to use but doesn't sacrifice essential features, this is my top recommendation.
+If you need a dedicated XML editor on Windows that's simple to use but doesn't sacrifice essential features, it's one of the best free choices available.

 4. Oxygen XML Editor (Trial)